shortbloke/node-red-contrib-automation-hat/README.md

 In no particular order:

 * Consider splitting input and outputs types into separate node files
-* Add example Node-Red flows
-* Add documentation
-* Document specific characteristics/limitations of pHAT vs HAT
+* Consider having a node with input and output for poll based reads, rather than just for change events
 * Add support for controlling light brightness via `write` command
 * Add support for controlling each individual indicator light for each input and output

 ## References

-This project is based on the ExplorerHAT node implementation published by Pimoroni: https://github.com/pimoroni/node-red-nodes
+This project is based on the [ExplorerHAT node implementation published by Pimoroni](https://github.com/pimoroni/node-red-nodes)